viktorvishyn369/PhotoLynk/README.md

 4. On your phone, open the PhotoSync mobile app and go to Settings:
    - Select **Local** connection
-   - Paste the IP you copied (digits only):
+   - Paste the IP address you copied (IP only — no http(s)://, no port, no domain):
      - Example: `192.168.1.222`

 Done.
 Start backing up your photos/videos.